 - Animate Weapon - stunnable - cast that summons an Animated Weapon; should be avoided as the Weapon is not worth fighting

-- Animated Weapon - deals shadow damage so keep up magic mitigation up while fighting them
+- Animated Weapon - deals shadow damage so keep up magic mitigation up while fighting them or kite

 - Drain Essence - interrupt - deals damage to a target and buff themselves with Essence Surge